gemfire/gemfire-developer-website/content/blog/new-json-document/index.md

 and is the best choice if your data does not have a well-defined schema.
 The other format is [PDX](https://docs.vmware.com/en/VMware-GemFire/10.0/gf/developing-data_serialization-gemfire_pdx_serialization.html) which is best suited for data that has a well-defined schema.
-PDX has a more compact serialization format and faster field access compared to BSON.
-But if it needs to create a schema definition for each document it becomes more costly than BSON.
+PDX has a more compact serialization format and faster field access compared to BSON, but if it needs to create a schema definition for each document it becomes more costly than BSON.
 To get a factory that uses PDX call `getJsonDocumentFactory(StorageFormat.PDX)` on your GemFire cache.

 ## References